snkman/Public/README.md

 # ARMA 3 - Group Link - X
-Group Link - X ( Working Title ) has been created to generally improve and enhance A.I. combat behaviour and add additional abilities to A.I. during combat.
+Group Link - X ( Working Title ) has been created to generally improve and enhance A.I. combat behaviour and add additional abilities used by A.I. during combat.

 Official released version 1.0.09